arslanahmad656/AdminApiLearning/API/Aro.FileManager.Demo/README.md

 # ARO File Manager Demonstration

-This is a console application that demonstrates the usage of three different file manager implementations in the ARO system.
+This is a console application that demonstrates the usage of file management components in the ARO system.

 ## Overview